 - A. Relationship.
-The relationship of the parties to this MOU is determined solely by the provisions of this MOU.
-Notwithstanding anything to the contrary in this MOU, the parties do not intend to create (and shall not be construed to have created) any agency, partnership, joint venture, trust or other relationship with duties or incidents different from those of parties to an arm's length contract. - B. Severability.
-The provisions of this MOU are intended to be severable and enforced to the maximum extent permitted by law.
+The relationship of the parties to this MOU is determined solely by the provisions ofthis MOU.
+Notwithstanding anything to the contrary in this MOU, the parlies do not intend to create (and shall not be construed to have created) any agency, partnership, joint venture, trust or other relationship with duties or incidents different from those of parties to an arm's length contract. - B. Severability.
+The provisions of this MOU are intended to be severable and enforced to the maximum extentpermitted by law.
 If for any reason any provision of this MOU shall be held invalid, illegal or unenforceable in whole or in part in any jurisdiction, then that provision shall be ineffective only to the extent of the invalidity, illegality or unenforceability and in that jurisdiction only, without in any manner affecting the validity, legality or enforceability of the unaffected portion and the remaining provisions in that jurisdiction or any provision of the MOU in any other jurisdiction.
-The unaffected portion and provisions of the MOU will be enforced to the maximum extent permitted by law.
+The unaffected portion and ..provisions of the.MOU.will.be http://the.MOU.will.be enforced to the maximum extent.permitted by law.